 10DLC SMS Campaign Registration

-The Campaign Registry (TCR) is an information hub organized by the major mobile carriers.
+The Campaign Registry (TCR) is the centralized hub organized by the major mobile carriers.
 These mobile carriers have set industry standards mandating that all businesses desiring to send SMS messages from their 10DLC business numbers must register a brand for their company and create a campaign to register their use case.
-This campaign is then assigned at the carrier level to the telephone number(s).
-Their goal is to identify and block unregistered traffic in an effort to reduce spam and junk to cell phones.
+This campaign is then assigned at the carrier level to their desired telephone number(s).
+The TCR’s goal is to identify and block unregistered traffic in an effort to reduce spam and junk messaging to cell phones.
 Legitimate businesses must register their brand (company information) and create campaigns for their messaging use cases.
-Messaging traffic sent with an approved campaign assigned is delivered by mobile carriers to the message recipient.
+The mobile carriers will only deliver business messages to their mobile customers when the messaging traffic has been sent with an approved campaign assigned.
 Traffic with no campaign assigned is not delivered.

 Creating Your Brand and Campaign

 Inventive Labs Corp is a registered CSP (Campaign Service Provider) at the TCR and we provide SMS services for all of our products.
 All of our new or existing customers desiring SMS services must create a Brand and Campaign in order send outbound messages on our platform.
-If you are a new customers, you can let us know your outbound messaging needs, and we’ll determine the type of campaign needed to achieve the messaging throughput needed.
+If you are a new customer, you can let us know your outbound messaging needs and we will determine the type of campaign to select to achieve the messaging throughput you need.
 We’ll make sure you are comfortable using our customer portal and answer any questions you may have.

 How long does this take?